Written and Created by PaperCraftCentral Susan

 As another idea, you may enjoy making a Mother's Day Hearts card

 Maybe your mother loves jokes?
-I made a humourous card for mine with the Pun Intended stamp set.
+I made a humourous card for mine with the Pun Intended stamp set (now retired) one year.
 It did make her laugh!

 On the card front I made a lighted lamp by laying down a circle of Daffodil Delight ink with a sponge on some Whisper white cardstock.
 Then I stamped the lamp in Basic Black over the top.